Why a Gantt Chart is Effective for Project Management?

 What is a Gantt Chart?

-Before we analyse the importance of using Gantt charts in project management, let's first go through the basic concept of such charts.
+Before we analyze the importance of using Gantt charts in project management, let's first go through the basic concept of such charts.
 Generally, a Gantt chart is a presentation of project tasks scheduled over a period.
 It is used for setting up and managing projects of different sizes.
 You can check out many task details in a Gantt chart including task start and finish date, the assignment of resources, milestones, task priorities and so on.
 Furthermore, professional project management software can offer users more advanced functions such as budget reports based on their Gantt charts.

 Why Use Gantt Charts in Project Management?